 For anyone who has looked in bewilderment at the rabid pride some fans can show for their favourite sports team, the musical Come From Away has the same effect on those of us who look to the stage instead of the rink.

-Setting the sports analogies aside though, Come From Away has something few hockey, baseball or even lacrosse games can offer, as it may also restore your faith in humanity.
-It will also have you bursting with national pride at this homegrown Canadian musical that not only took Broadway by storm, but just in the last day the West End production has been nominated for nine Olivier Awards, (the British equivalent to the Tonys), including a best musical nod.
+Setting the sports analogies aside, though, Come From Away has something few hockey, baseball or even lacrosse games can offer, as it may also restore your faith in humanity.
+It will also have you bursting with national pride at this homegrown Canadian musical that not only took Broadway by storm but has just been nominated for nine Olivier Awards, (the British equivalent to the Tonys).

 Come From Away is set on and immediately following the terrorist attacks on September 11, 2011.
 As the crisis played out in the United States, 38 passenger jets were forced to land at the Gander, Newfoundland airport.
 Carrying some 6,700 people from around the world, this tiny town of 11,000 was called upon to feed and house what became affectionately known as both “come from aways” and “plane people” for a period of up to six days.